 In the lab, your urine sample will be checked under the microscope to count the number of white blood cells (pus cells), red blood cells and skin cells.
-A high number of white blood cells is found in UTI.
-The presence of lots of skin cells would suggest that the sample is contaminated and you may need to provide another one.
+A high number of white blood cells are found when you have a UTI.
+The presence of lots of skin cells would suggest that the sample is contaminated, and you may need to provide another one.

 Next, the urine is streaked onto an agar plate and incubated for 24 - 48 hours at just the right temperature for bacteria to grow.
-Usually, if you have a UTI, the lab will see a lot of only one type of bacterium growing on the plate which is then identified and given a name (such as E. coli).
+Usually, if you have a UTI, the lab will see a lot of only one type of bacterium growing on the plate (such as E. coli).
 The lab will then perform susceptibility testing to see which antibiotics will be effective for treating the infection.

-If you have a bladder infection you'll probably need to take antibiotics for 3 to 7 days.
+If you have a bladder infection, you'll probably need to take antibiotics for 3 to 7 days.
 With a kidney infection you'll need to take them for longer and it is possible you'll need to be treated in hospital.